 However, leaf blower vacs are more expensive than leaf blowers.
 Some people burn or compost their leaves; if this is you, a mulcher might not be as important an option as it would be for other people.

-This list consists of eight leaf blowers that are powered by gasoline, battery, and corded electric.
+This list consists of eight handheld leaf blowers that are powered by gasoline, battery, and corded electric.
 Each of them has their own strengths as well as disadvantages.
 This compelling list of equipment should provide you with the information that you need to make an informed decision.
-You will be able to decide the kind of leaf blower that is best for you.
+You will be able to decide the type of best leaf blowers that are rightfor you.
 You can choose from a variety of functions, weights, and even noises to determine your ideal blower.

 FAQ about Leaf Blowers